drupal-graphql-compose/documentation/extending/entity_type.md

 }
 ```

-This will enable the `Settings` entity type, and create types such as `SettingsHelloWorld` and `SettingsSomethingElse`.
+This will enable the `MyEntity` entity type, and create types such as `MyEntityInterface`, `MyEntityTypeA`, `MyEntityTypeAbc`.

+> ### A good chance to override
+>
+> Two methods of interest on the `GraphQLComposeEntityTypeBase` class are `registerTypes` and `registerResolvers`.
+These two methods control how your entity is exposed and served to the schema.
+You have complete control to override these methods.

 ## Interface fields

-The trick here is to add `base_fields`.
+The annotation property `base_fields` controls which fields are added to the interface.
 These are the fields that are on every entity type.
 These fields will become your interface.

 You can find which fields are on your entity by checking the Entity definition in PHP and looking for the `BaseFieldDefinition` properties.